The Edulab group is composed of three companies that all work in the field on education, experiential learning and internationalisation of education.

 Admissiondesk.org has partnered with over 100 Indian universities both public and private with names such as Mumbai University, Lovely Professional University, Amity University, Jain University, SP Pune University, and many more.

-In a short span of less than two years, over 100 foreign student got the chance to study in India thanks to Admissiondesk.org
+In a short span of less than two years, over 1 million International students from over 85 countries were able to access Indian courses in various universities through Admissiondesk.org